real-xp/pcsx2-texture-randomizer/README.md

 - After everything is double checked, run the script using python
     - You can do that by right clicking the `main.py` file, open with `python` and it should run the script
     - You can also open command line and run `python main.py`

+## Filter List
+- To add exception / filter for text textures, just include the `filter.txt` file in the code
+- Make sure the file names in the `filter.txt` is separated by new lines
+- Delete all the extension from the files, like `.bmp` or `.dds` for the script to work

+## PCSX2 Setup
 - After the script is finished, it should move the textures from the `dumps` folder to the `replacements` folder
 - To see the changes, in PCSX2
     - Go to `Settings > Grahpics > Texture Replacements > Load Textures`